 MAX CO: Maximum Channel Occupancy, a configuration parameter defining the maximum duration of the burst in terms of the number of slots.

-Non-Intended Receiver: Any DPP terminal other than the intended DPP terminal receiver as identified by the destination Ethernet address in the burst.
+Non-Intended Receiver: Any DPP SS other than the intended DPP SS receiver as identified by the destination Ethernet address in the burst.

-Over the Air (OTA)

 Paired DPP Channel: Two distinct DPP channels are used, one for each direction.

 Paired DPP subchannel group: Two distinct subchannel groups are used, one for each direction.

-Random Back-Off Duration: A duration in which a DPP terminal avoids channel access following an access attempt in which the channel was busy.
-The backoff is random so that if multiple DPP terminals are trying to access the channel at the same time, the probability of collision next time is minimized.
+Random Back-Off Duration: A duration in which a DPP SS avoids channel access following an access attempt in which the channel was busy.
+The backoff is random so that if multiple DPP SSs are trying to access the channel at the same time, the probability of collision next time is minimized.

-Receive MCS: The MCS used by the DPP terminal for reception.
+Receive MCS: The MCS used by the DPP SS for reception.

-Robust MCS: The highest MCS that can reliably be decoded by the peer DPP terminal.
+Robust MCS: The highest MCS that can reliably be decoded by the peer DPP SS.

 RSSI Threshold: The measured RSSI is compared with the configurable RSSI Threshold parameter for use by the CSMA mechanism to determine whether or not the channel is in use.